brillout/awesome-redux/readme.md

 ## Awesome Redux [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-Curated List of Redux Libraries / Tools / Learn Material.
+Curated List of Redux Libraries / Tools / Learning Material.

 ###### Contribution

 To add a Library / Tool:

   - Add a line to this list by creating a new pull request
-  - Line format: ` - [npm-package-name](https://github.com/foo/bar) - Short description without emojis.`
+  - Line format: ` - [npm-package-name](https://github.com/foo/bar) - Description without emojis.`
   - Add the line at the end of a section
   - If it doesn't fit any section then open a new issue so we can discuss creating a new section

-There is no format for the learn section.
+There is no format for the learning section.

 ###### Collaboration